vanderhoop/backbone.primer/README.md

 The most common sentiment I hear from developers coming to Backbone is that they don't know where to start with it.
 Unlike full-featured frameworks with prescribed workflows (ie: Angular or Ember), Backbone is a lightweight library with few opinions.
 At its worst, some would say that Backbone has TOO few opinions.
 At its best thought, Backbone is a flexible component library designed to provide a baseline solution for common application design patterns.

-At its core, Backbone provides a comprehensive RESTful service package.
+The core of Backbone provides a comprehensive RESTful service package.
 This primer assumes that you have a basic understanding of REST services, and will focus on the interactions of Backbone components with RESTful data services.

 ## What's In The Box?